christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 ### Revisionist History

 I am interested in revisionist history.
-These are some of my research notes that I will expand on eventually.
+These are some of my notes that I will expand on eventually.

 Alexander the Great